The Breakthrough Listen Search for Intelligent Life: Public Data, Formats, Reduction and Archiving: Breakthrough Listen on GBT and Parkes

 There are differences in block sizes in \bldr\ (keyword {\sc blocsize} in the file headers), due to moving from older standards which accounted for overlapping blocks (Figure~\ref{fig:overlap}) to more optimal sizes, and in the case of Parkes Multibeam data, due to network bandwidth limitations (Table~\ref{tab:blocksize}).
 The differences in block size result in slightly different resolutions in the resulting filterbank data products, as detailed in \S~\ref{sec:filterbank} and Table \ref{tab:revchan}.
 The raw file format is illustrated graphically in Figure~\ref{fig:rawchannels}.

 The data portion of each block consists of voltages split into a number specified by the header keyword {\sc obsnchan}.
 Each coarse channel is $\sim 3$\,MHz wide, and made up of $\sim 512,000$ 8-bit real / 8-bit imaginary samples in two polarizations (32 bits, or 4 bytes, total per sample).
-Every four bytes of the binary data contains two sets of two 8-bit values that each correspond to four mean-subtracted samples (the mean is calculated per-channel over the entirety of the first data block of the scan).
-The first set of two 8 bit values in the byte contain the real and imaginary values for channel 1, polarization 1, and time block 1.
-The second set contains the real and imaginary values for channel 1, polarization 2, and time block 1.
+The first pair of 8 bit values in the four byte set contains the real and imaginary values for channel 1, polarization 1, and time block 1.
+The second pair contains the real and imaginary values for channel 1, polarization 2, and time block 1.
 The subsequent bytes contain the same information for increasing time blocks.
 This pattern follows for the remaining channels (Figure~\ref{fig:rawchannels}).